It takes a huge, diverse team of people to deliver Highland Adapts, many of which are taking action from within their own organisations…

 Climate hack: Cherish the wild places, especially those close to home.

 Joan Lawrie is the Development Manager at the Highlands and Islands Climate Hub.
 The Hub is funded by the Scottish Government and is one of the first established regional community climate action hubs in Scotland.
-The Highlands and Islands Climate Hub encourages networking, peer support and provides assistance to communities through design, development and delivery of climate action projects with a focus on where those projects can also provide solutions to community needs.
-The Hub is operated by Thurso Community Development Trust where Joan is also the Development Manager.
+The Highlands and Islands Climate Hub encourages networking, peer support and provides assistance to communities through design, development and delivery of climate action projects, with a focus on where those projects can also provide solutions to community needs.

 Climate hack: To be that bit more mindful in everything, giving deeper thought to consumer purchases, is it really needed?
 If we are all just that little bit more mindful of our actions, we can contribute to causing less harm and protecting our environment.